THE REAL SEVEN PLAGUES

 In the first two centuries of the "Christian" Roman Empire, wars were fought with the Persians, Germans, Huns and Goths, amongst others, as well as numerous civil wars.
-From around 500AD, more than 200 (!) wars, battles and sieges were fought by the Empire, until Constantinople fell to the Muslims in 1453.
+From around 500AD, the Empire endured more than 200 (!) wars, battles and sieges, until Constantinople fell to the Muslims in 1453.
 See a list with links to all these conflicts here: https://en.wikipedia.org/wiki/List_of_Byzantine_battles.

 One of the most zealous proponents and legislators of false Christian doctrine was Emperor Justinian (ruled 527-565AD).
 Not surprisingly, the pestilence which arose during his reign, the aptly named Justinian Plague, which first struck the Empire in 541AD, is regarded as one of the most devastating plagues of all time.
 It saw repeated outbreaks over the following two centuries, wiping out an estimated one third of Europe's population.